GLOBAL MARKETS-European, UK shares snap winning streak, silver surges

 By Vikram Subhedar

-LONDON, July 4 The post-Brexit recovery across European markets stalled on Monday with major share indexes mixed and safe-haven demand for precious metals helping the price of silver surge to a near-two year high.
+LONDON, July 4 A post-Brexit recovery across European markets stalled on Monday with major share indexes mixed while safe-haven demand for precious metals helped the price of silver surge to a near-two year high.

-Light trading volumes because of the July 4 public holiday in the United States is likely to keep markets choppy through the day.
+Light trading volumes ahead of a public holiday in the United States is likely to keep markets choppy through the day.

 JPMorgan strategists warned investors against chasing the rally in risky assets.